stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 >
 > Suitably prioritize the requirements by marking them as Mandatory, Nice to have, or Superfluous.

-1. _The system shall check the PIN of the ATM card before allowing the customer to perform an operation._ Mandatory
+1. _The system shall check the PIN of the ATM card before allowing the customer to perform an operation_.
+Mandatory
-2. _The system shall perform an additional biometric verification of the customer's identity before it allows the customer to perform an operation._ Superfluous
+2. _The system shall perform an additional biometric verification of the customer's identity before it allows the customer to perform an operation_.
+Superfluous
-3. _The system shall allow customer to withdraw cash using an ATM card._ Mandatory
+3. _The system shall allow customer to withdraw cash using an ATM card_.
+Mandatory
-4. _The system shall allow customer to deposit money using an ATM card._ Nice to have
+4. _The system shall allow customer to deposit money using an ATM card_.
+Nice to have
-5. _The system shall allow customer to change the PIN of an ATM card._ Superfluous
+5. _The system shall allow customer to change the PIN of an ATM card_.
+Superfluous